 Find a bedtime routine right for you

 Doing the same or similar activities every night before you go to sleep can help your mind wind down and prepare for a restful night.
 Your nighttime routine should be what works best for you, whatever calms your mind at the end of the day.
 This can include things like personal hygiene, taking a bath or shower, and reading, to things like restorative yoga or listening to calm music.
+These stretches can help.

 Don’t use the bedroom for work

 A way to make sure you maintain an optimal sleep environment is to not let your workspace spill over into your sleep space.
 At the end of the day you want your mind to calm down, you don’t need the stresses of work, or reminders of them, in your bedroom.
 Especially now when many people are working from home, it can be tempting to work from right under the covers.
 But by keeping the work away from the bedroom, your brain will associate the bedroom with sleep, which makes it easier to wind down at night.
 We encourage you to check out the resources below for more information on how to get your best sleep.
 Our mission is to help you get clean, healthy sleep.
 If you would like to check out our cozy comforters, silky sheets, puffy pillows or magnificent mattresses, check out our website or call us at 212-764-3232.
 We listen, we recommend, you decide.